-While social prescribing can be sophisticated, many systems begin with modest means.
-The most common starting point is a simple, often non-electronic, referral system between the clinical and voluntary sectors.
-It is then up to the patients to go and get their prescription filled at a range of services, such as housing agencies, counselling, community transport, men's or women's groups, etc.
+While social prescribing can be sophisticated, many systems start small.
+The most common starting point is a simple, often non-electronic, referral system between the clinical and nonprofit sectors.
+It is then up to the patients to go and get their "prescription" filled at a range of services, such as counseling, art classes, community groups, or personal training.

 Social prescribing innovation in today's health care landscape

 Unfortunately, this referral-only form of social prescribing is becoming difficult to deliver on.
-Two trends happening around the world explain why: Populations are becoming older and more complex as health and social care funding is plateauing.
-This means that more complex patients need social care more than ever, but a lack of funding is limiting its capacity, leaving many social agencies unable to meet increased demand.
+Populations are becoming older and more complex as health and social care funding is plateauing.
+Many social agencies are unable to meet increased demand.

-Enter Voluntary Action Rotherham (VAR), which houses one of the more progressive forms of social prescribing.
-VAR is an English charity that leads the support and development for Rotherham's voluntary and community sector.
-Not only does VAR have a robust referral system between GPs and approximately 1,400 voluntary sector organisations, but the organisation also funds frontline care at roughly 20 of the most referred-to organisations.
-This means that VAR actually refers patients to non-clinical services and then directly funds that intervention, which creates capacity in social care to meet the increasing number of referrals.
+Voluntary Action Rotherham (VAR) in the U.K. is tackling this sustainability challenge.
+VAR is an English charity that leads the support and development for Rotherham's nonprofit and community sector.
+Not only does VAR have a robust referral system between PCPs and approximately 1,400 nonprofit organizations, but the organization also funds frontline care at roughly 20 of the most popular organizations.
+This means VAR is simultaneously creating capacity in social care while increasing referral volume.

-VAR serves as the single gateway for providers and their patients to access the voluntary sector.
-This means that GPs, nurses, and other clinicians aren't being asked to extend beyond the scope of their expertise.
-Because of this, it should come as no surprise that VAR managed to gain buy-in from 100% of the area's GPs just months into its 2012 pilot.
-Since then, VAR has sent 5,000 referrals to the social sector, resulting in almost £650,000 in avoided health care costs and a 42% reduction in ED attendances amongst previously high-utilisers.
+VAR serves as the single gateway for providers and their patients to access the nonprofit sector.
+This means that PCPs, nurses, and other clinicians aren't being asked to extend beyond the scope of their expertise.
+Because of this, VAR managed to gain buy-in from 100% of the area's PCPs just months into its 2012 pilot.
+Since then, VAR has sent 5,000 referrals to the social sector, resulting in almost £650,000—or about $850,000—in avoided health care costs and a 42% reduction in ED use among previously high-utilizers.